mojofunk/alta-doc/LIBMOJO-TODO.md

 - RT safe logging by default
 - log streams, send to file, pipes etc for remote viewing
 - log viewing
+- Rather than checking if a logging domain is active, each logging domain has a pointer to a log instance.
+At library initialization time all the 'loggers' are created and registered then a reference is used to log all messages.
+- filtering logging domains only at library initialization time is not sufficient, filtering at runtime is necessary.

 waf test target build a single test executable